THE SLAMMER: A Critique of Prison Overpopulation, a menacing flaw in American culture

 ~ Louis F. Rose, D.D.S., M.D.: Clinical Professor of Periodontics, University of Pennsylvania School of Dental Medicine, Philadelphia, Pennsylvania; Professor of Medicine and Surgery, Drexel University College of Medicine, Philadelphia, Pennsylvania; Private Practice, Philadelphia, Pennsylvania

 Robert Allyn Goldman, a native of Newton, Massachusetts (born in Cambridge, Massachusetts), was educated in Cambridge, Philadelphia, Cleveland, and Boston.
 He practiced periodontics in the Boston area and in Florida.
 He also taught Oral Pathology, Oral Medicine, and Periodontics at Boston University and Tufts University.
-He lives in Columbia, South Carolina.
+He lives in Palm Beach Gardens, Florida.